dwhiffing/fury/content/nato/fr/navy/carriers/foch/body.md

-NATO/France/Navy/Aircraft Carriers/CVG Foch

 **FS Foch (R 99)**

-The Foch is conducting trials using borrowed USN F/A-18A as a possible replacement for the much delayed and problematic Rafale which was encountering yet more problems in development.
+The Foch is conducting trials using borrowed USN F/A-18A as a possible replacement for the much delayed and problematic Rafale, which was encountering yet more problems in development.
 The Foch’s Battle Group escorts are somewhat dispersed at war start, either in port of conducting other tasks off the south coast of France.